Reducing the Costs of Proof Synthesis on Rust Systems by Scaling Up a Seed Training Set: Introduction

 To answer this question, this paper explores how to synthesize high-quality and high-volume training data for low-resource code verification tools, and use such data to improve the proof generation and reasoning capability of a small LLM.
 Specifically, we focus on training LLMs to write Verus proofs for the correctness of Rust systems.

-Prior work~\cite{loughridge2024dafnybench, zhang2024selene, chen2025safe, alphaverus} has explored how to synthesize proof data.
+Prior work~\citep{loughridge2024dafnybench, zhang2024selene, chen2025safe, alphaverus} has explored how to synthesize proof data.
 However, they mostly base their synthesis on existing benchmark suites consisting of small programs, and cannot easily scale up the volume and complexity of their synthesized data.
-For example, AlphaVerus~\cite{alphaverus} translates 247 small programs written in Dafny~\cite{dafny} into Rust programs with Verus proofs; SAFE~\cite{chen2025safe} employs a self-evolution approach to generate proofs for about 21,000 small Rust programs from the CodeNet benchmark suite~\cite{codenet}, among which about 10,000 are verified using SAFE-generated proof and become the core of SAFE dataset.
+For example, AlphaVerus~\citep{alphaverus} translates 247 small programs written in Dafny~\citep{dafny} into Rust programs with Verus proofs; SAFE~\citep{chen2025safe} employs a self-evolution approach to generate proofs for about 21,000 small Rust programs from the CodeNet benchmark suite~\citep{codenet}, among which about 10,000 are verified using SAFE-generated proof and become the core of SAFE dataset.
 Clearly, the number of programs in AlphaVerus and SAFE datasets is fundamentally limited by the number of programs in their source datasets (e.g., CodeNet).
 Furthermore, since the programs in their source datasets are very different from Rust system software, both datasets have poor coverage of Verus verification features (details in Section~\ref{sec: complex}).
 Consequently, although these prior synthesized datasets can help LLMs prove small Rust programs, they are not effective for proving real-world Rust system software.

-To address the limitations of prior work, we propose a new \textbf{Verus Syn}thesis pipeline (\approach{}) with the following data-scaling focus:
+We propose a new \textbf{Verus Syn}thesis pipeline (\approach{}), {which applies and composes three data-synthesis approaches to the new domain of synthesizing low-resource formally verified programs, to achieve a much larger synthesis scale than prior work in this domain}:

 Scaling up the \textit{number} of synthesized programs.
-Not to be constrained by a source software benchmark suites like prior work, \approach{} uses a self-synthesis~\cite{xumagpie, liang2025sws} strategy in which an LLM directly generates \textbf{both} Rust programs and their corresponding Verus proofs from a single prompt, thereby enabling synthesis of an unbounded number of Verus verified programs.
+Not to be constrained by a source benchmark suites like prior work, \approach{} uses a self-synthesis~\citep{xumagpie, liang2025sws} strategy in which an LLM directly generates \textbf{both} Rust programs \textbf{and} their corresponding Verus proofs, thereby enabling the synthesis of an unbounded number of Verus verified programs.

-Scaling up the \textit{feature} coverage.
-We use the Verus Tutorial as a structured source of Verus verification knowledge, and synthesize programs that correspond to every key knowledge point.
-We further combine this tutorial-based synthesis with the self-synthesis mentioned above in iterations, so that they can benefit each other in synthesizing large quantities of verified programs with diverse verification features.
+Scaling up the \textit{feature} coverage. {Without any existing full-feature Verus dataset to rely on,} we use the Verus Tutorial as a structured source of Verus verification knowledge, and systematically synthesize programs that correspond to every key knowledge point.

 Scaling up the reasoning \textit{complexity}.
 We collect the agent trajectories of Sonnet 4.5 on a small number of real-world system verification problems, and use such chain-of-thought (CoT) data to complement the data synthesized above.